What’s a sandwich without a little mayonnaise or a hamburger without a little ketchup?

 6. Sour Cream

-If you get natural sour cream, it’s not necessarily unhealthy, but it does contain a good amount of saturated fat.
+Truth About Condiments: If you get natural sour cream, it’s not necessarily unhealthy, but it does contain a good amount of saturated fat.
 That means it can destroy your weight-loss goals if you’re not careful.
 One tablespoon of full-fat sour cream delivers about 3 grams of saturated fat and about 30 calories.
-That’s a low calorie number, but the problem is that most of us use a lot more than one tablespoon, especially on baked potatoes.
+That’s a low-calorie number.
+But the problem is that most of us use a lot more than one tablespoon, especially on baked potatoes.

 What to use instead: Greek yogurt is the perfect alternative to sour cream.
 It has about the same consistency and a similar taste, so you may hardly even notice the difference.
-In addition, it delivers healthy and immune-boosting probiotics, and a good serving of protein, which will help keep you fuller for longer.
+It delivers healthy and immune-boosting probiotics, and a good serving of protein, which will help keep you fuller for longer.

 7. Tartar Sauce

 Truth About Condiments: This is a natural condiment if you’re eating fish, and it can give it a nice, tangy flavor.
 But, unfortunately, it’s not any better than the other condiments listed here.
 Two tablespoons, which is a standard serving, has about 3 grams of sugar, 140 calories and 14 grams of fat.